Crossing Driveways & Sidewalks

 6. Use dirt to pack down the wire on both ends of the driveway.
 The wire should be taut across the groove, but not so tight that it stretches or becomes susceptible to breakage.

 7. Use a caulk gun to make a nice, neat bead across the groove of the driveway.
-We recommend using black asphalt caulk for black driveways and concrete caulk for concrete driveways, either type is available at any hardware store.
+We recommend using black asphalt caulk for black driveways and concrete caulk for concrete driveways.
+Either type is available at any hardware store.

-8. With a flat head screwdriver lightly pass over the bead of caulk leveling it off so it is flush with the driveway or sidewalk, this will prevent snow plows, shovels, or foot traffic from pulling the bead of caulk out of the groove.
+8. With a flat head screwdriver, lightly pass over the bead of caulk leveling it off so it is flush with the driveway or sidewalk.
+This will prevent snow plows, shovels, or foot traffic from pulling the bead of caulk out of the groove.

 We recommend burying the wire with a shovel or pick axe across any high traffic foot paths such as trails, gate openings, walk ways or stone driveways.
 Simply dig a 5-8 inch deep trench across the pathways, place the wire in the trench, and bury it.

 For stone or gravel driveways or pathways use a pick axe to dig a 5-10 inch trench.
 Then, run your dog fence wire through the trench.
-For heavily traveled pathways we recomend running the wire through common pvc pipe and then following the steps above o bury the pipe.
+For heavily traveled pathways we recommend running the wire through common pvc pipe and then following the steps above o bury the pipe.
 This adds extra protection in heavily trafficked areas.

 Boring Or Tunneling Under The Driveway (permanent)